-In 1974 Tom Hauser and Sam Hannah met in a speech class at Thomas Road Bible Institute.
-It was there that their friendship started.
-Finding that they shared much in common and yet had many complimentary differences, their friendship grew into a deep bond as they ministered together for the Lord while in school.
+In 1974, Tom Hauser and Sam Hannah met in speech class at Thomas Road Bible Institute.
+A life-long friendship had begun.
+They discovered that they had much in common.
+Even their differences were complimentary.
+While in school, their friendship grew into a deep bond as they ministered together for the Lord.

-Both called by God (though they knew not where), these two daring young men began street preaching and singing together.
+God called these men; however, they did not know where.
+They began street preaching and singing together.
 Sam would sing on the street corner with his “down home” style and Tom would preach to the gathered crowd.
-It was here that the Hauser/Hannah team began — a team that continues to this day.
+It was here that the Hauser/Hannah team began.

-While in college, Tom and Sam (and their wives) prayed and talked of ministering together in the future if that was God’s plan.
-After graduating, they agreed to meet in Rochester, NY.
-They toured the city together and met with pastors from the area to see where a church was needed.
-Still feeling unsure of God’s calling to plant a church there, they parted ways, but agreed to meet again in Rochester on January 17, 1977.
+While in college, Tom and his wife, Char; and Sam, and his wife, Pam, prayed and talked about ministering together.
+After graduation, they agreed to meet in Rochester, NY.
+While they were here, the two couples toured the city together.
+They also met with pastors from this area to determine the necessity of a new church.
+At this point, they still felt unsure of God’s calling to plant a church here, so they departed and agreed to meet again in Rochester on January 17, 1977.

-Sam, his wife Pam, and their two girls arrived as scheduled but Tom, his wife Char, and their son and daughter were a day late due to a car accident and horrific storm.
-However, not even a fierce winter storm could keep this young family from their destination.
+On January 17, Sam, Pam, and their two girls arrived as scheduled.
+However, Tom, Char, and their son and daughter were a day late due to a car accident and a horrific storm.
+Thankfully, not even a fierce winter storm could keep this young family from their destination.
 Tom and Sam soon found an apartment big enough for their two families on Thurston Road in the city of Rochester.

-They started a small bible study in their apartment.
+The two couples started a small Bible study in their apartment.
 Tom would visit door-to-door during the day while Sam worked at a local restaurant.
-As Tom prayed for financial support, God never failed to provide (from the most unusual places!)
+As Tom prayed for financial support, God never failed to provide it, sometimes from the most unusual places!
 In the evenings, Tom and Sam would go out visiting.
-They handled the teen ministry together, Char took care of the nursery and Pam taught the young children.
-As people joined the church, they were added to the list of volunteers.
+They also managed the teen ministry together.
+In addition, Char took care of the nursery and Pam taught the young children.
+As more people joined the church, the list of volunteers grew.

 The small church eventually outgrew the apartment.
 They needed a larger place to meet, so they rented a building on Thurston Road.
-The adults met there while the nursery and children’s ministry was housed back at the apartment.
+The adults met in the new location while the nursery and children’s ministry continued to meet at the apartment.

-On August 28, 1977 Open Door was officially formed as a church and recognized by New York State.
-Deacons were appointed, and Open Door moved from the building on Thurston Road and rented a Seventh Day Adventist Church for services on Sundays and Wednesdays.
+On August 28, 1977, New York State officially recognized Open Door as a church.
+The church appointed deacons, and Open Door moved from the building on Thurston Road to the Seventh Day Adventist Church.
+They rented this building for services on Sundays and Wednesdays.

 The building at 174 Thurston Road

-Open Door continued meeting at the Seventh Day Adventist Church until God provided an opportunity to purchase the former Trinity Emmanuel Lutheran Church at 174 Thurston Road for $165,000.
-The entire amount was raised by the members of the church, and the first service was held in the new building on July 6, 1980.
-For the first time, Open Door had a building to call its own, and God continued to grow the membership and ministries of the church.
+Open Door continued to meet at the Seventh Day Adventist Church until God provided an opportunity to purchase the former Trinity Emmanuel Lutheran Church at 174 Thurston Road for $165,000.
+The members of Open Door raised the entire amount!
+Pastor Tom preached the first service in the new building on July 6, 1980.
+Now, Open Door had a building to call its own, and God continued to grow the membership and ministries of the church.

-Outreaches, such as Vacation Bible School, Round-Up Sundays, and participation in the annual 19th Ward neighborhood parade, provided many opportunities to reach the community with the hope of the gospel.
-In addition to expanding outreach activities and events, several Open Door ministries were birthed in that building, including a bus ministry, deaf ministry, and Word of Life clubs for children and teens.
+Outreaches, such as Vacation Bible School, Round-Up Sundays, and participation in the annual 19th Ward neighborhood parade provided many opportunities to reach the community with the hope of the gospel.
+In addition to expanding outreach activities and events, Open Door also formed several ministries in that building.
+Among these were a bus ministry, a deaf ministry, and Word of Life clubs for children and teens.

 The new building under construction in Churchville, NY

-This growth required a larger staff and in April 2000, God provided the church with the Missions Pastor and his wife, Bill and Diane Finnerty.
-Bill had worked at the church for more than four years before his paid position was created.
-Around this same time Pastor Lloyd McKee was added to the pastoral staff as the church counselor.
+The church continued to flourish.
+As the membership continued to grow, Open Door needed a new building.
+In 1998, the construction was complete at 350 Chili-Scottsville Road in Churchville, NY.
+In addition to a new building, Open Door also required a larger staff.
+In April 2000, God provided a Missions Pastor and his wife, Bill and Dianne Finnerty.
+Bill had volunteered at the church for more than four years before the church decided to create his paid position.
+During this time, the church also added Pastor Lloyd McKee to the pastoral staff as the church counselor.

 Dedication of the educational wing in 2007

-All areas of ministry continued to grow, and in 2002, as the youth department grew the church hired Paul St. Denis to become the youth pastor.
+All areas of ministry continued to grow.
+In 2002, as the youth department grew, the church hired Paul St. Denis to become the Youth Pastor.
 Paul grew up in the church.
-He has a call from God to lead the youth of Open Door in the right path.
+He had a calling from God to lead the Youth of Open Door in the right path.